 Stay on track…find this walk’s map and directions guide (GS-056 Ambury Park Farm Loop) and other walk self-guides at our Walk Store

-Posted in Flat walks in Auckland, Things to do with children, Walks in Auckland Central, Walks in Aucklands Wetlands
+Posted in Auckland Coastal Walks, Auckland Wetland walks, Flat walks in Auckland, Things to do with children, Walks in Auckland Central

-Tagged 60 Minutes, Animals, Benches, Bike Track, Birdwatchers, Cameron, Coastal Walkway, Drinks, Excursion, Farm Fun, Fun Family, Fun Place, Hats, Hot Day, Map, Map And Directions, Mountain Bike, Picnic Benches, Picnic Spots, Picnic Tables, Rooster, S Books, Shore Birds, Spirit, Spirit Animals, Sunblock, Volcanic History
+Tagged 60 Minutes, Animals, Benches, Bike Track, Birdwatchers, Cameron, Coastal Walkway, Drinks, Excursion, family friendly walk, Farm Fun, Fun Family, Fun Place, Hats, Hot Day, Map, Map And Directions, Mountain Bike, Picnic Benches, Picnic Spots, Picnic Tables, Rooster, S Books, Shore Birds, Spirit, Spirit Animals, Sunblock, Volcanic History

 Another sunny winter morning in Auckland and no wind – perfect for a walk!
 The Manukau Harbour tide was in and the water was like a mirror!